 Nichols and NASA

-After “Star Trek” was canceled in the late 1980s, Nichelle Nichols was hired by NASA to recruit women and minorities for the space shuttle program.
+After “Star Trek” was canceled, Nichelle Nichols was hired by NASA to recruit women and minorities for the space shuttle program.
 According to a Q&A with Wired, Nichols was ecstatic to become an ambassador and assist in real-life space travel.

 “I am going to bring you so many qualified women and minority astronaut applicants for this position that if you don’t choose one… everybody in the newspapers across the country will know about it,” she said when NASA hired her.

 Serving as an inspiration for underserved candidates to join the space program, the legend used her star power in a 1977 recruitment film.
 In the five-minute clip, she takes viewers on a tour of Johnson Space Center, located near Houston.

 “Sally was one of my first and biggest achievements.
 She once thanked me for my recruitment efforts while under contract to NASA, saying ‘If it hadn’t been for you I might not be here.'”

 The Beacon Journal says the National Space Institute board member has brought over 8,000 people into the program, including the first African-American, Asian, and Latino men and women to become astronauts.